3mp8r3/Decentralized-E-Commerce/README.md

 * Open a new terminal/cmd and navigate to current working directory and cd into 'frontend'. `cd frontend`
 * `npm install`
 * `npm start` to bring the front end to life!

-THATS IT!
-Welcome to e-commerce on a decentralized platform!
-The UI is pretty bare bone.
-But, nonetheless, it demonstrates a full swing of capabilities from Supplier adding a product to market place -> Customer making a purchase -> Supplier Shipping the order -> Customer acknowledging the delivery!
-All of this on a BLOCKCHAIN!
-Pretty exciting!

-I would love to learn what you build from here with the foundation in place.
-Please keep me posted @ maximc.plusplus@gmail.com.
-I would be happy to support/guide wherever required.